garethnic/SACities/README.md

 # SACities
-A collection of South Africa cities
+A collection of South African cities